yxuco/ethdecoder/README.md

 * `standardAbis` is a list of standard token ABI files, e.g., [erc20.json](./abis/standard/erc20.json) or [erc721.json](./abis/standard/erc721.json), etc, which are used to decode transaction inputs and event data if the required contract ABI cannot be fetched from Etherscan.
 * `tokenInfo` is a file that lists metadata of token contracts that are not available in on-chain blocks.
 The metadata specifies the `symbol`, `name`, and `decimals` of token contracts.
 * `contractAbis` is a folder that contains ABI files for contracts that does not provide verified ABI on the Etherscan.
 The ABI files in this folder must be named after the corresponding contract address, e.g., [0x6b175474e89094c44da98b954eedeac495271d0f.json](./abis/0x6b175474e89094c44da98b954eedeac495271d0f.json) is the ABI file for the [DAI token](https://etherscan.io/address/0x6b175474e89094c44da98b954eedeac495271d0f#code).

+Before start collecting Ethereum data, you must create at least the `contract` and `transaction` views in the CouchDB as described in [views/README.md](./views/README.md).

 ## Run